 Risk Mitigation Strategies

 One of the major threats identified in the previous PESTEL analysis is the lack of qualified doctors in the country.
-Due to an already large population that is increasing rapidly, and the apparent violence in medical settings fueled by the frustration and mistrust of physicians, this has caused two things to happen.
-Firstly, the ratio of doctors to patients remains low.
 According to the World Health Organization, China exhibited only 1.5 doctors per 1000 residents in the country (“GHO”, n.d.).
 To put in perspective, the US averaged 2.6 doctors per 1000 residents, while Germany, home of TAG, averaged 4.7 doctors per 1000.
 Additionally, in some rural areas there is less than 1 doctor per 1000 residents on average (Jiang, 2011).
 Secondly, the glory and prestigious characteristics once associated with the doctor profession are fading, as qualified candidates are reluctantly no longer aspiring to be physicians.
-As a direct result of the violence being publicly carried out against medical professionals, the amount of students enrolling in medical schools has begun to decrease (Pickrell, 2016).
-Pickrell also reports that this once impressive achievement of becoming a physician is now diminishing due to the weaknesses in the dispute system, which has caused some doctors their lives.
+As a direct result of the violence being publicly carried out against medical professionals, the number of students enrolling in medical schools has begun to decrease (Pickrell, 2016).

 All of these competitor companies have the ability to mitigate these threats, although at different costs.
 Some companies, like UFH, have been established in China for 20 years, and has partnered with several academic institutes that help facilitate the development of future doctors.
-In order to also be able mitigate this threat to some degree, other companies must also find a partnership or affiliation with an academic institute for medicine, which can aide in securing their pipeline of future medical professionals.
-UNH must invest upfront in order to secure the relationships needed at all costs, even if it means giving up equity in bringing in a joint venture partner.
-China is lucrative for a business in healthcare, and they must do what is necessary for the sustainability of their investment.
+New entrant companies must also find a partnership or affiliation with an academic institute for medicine, to secure their pipeline of future medical professionals.
+UNH must invest upfront to establish the relationships needed, even if it means giving up equity to invest in a joint venture partner.
 Regarding mitigating violence in the medical setting, all organizations must implement efficient dispute management processes.
-These processes must ensure transparency between medical professionals and patients, and aim to be proactive rather than the troubled reactive approach.
+These processes must ensure transparency between medical professionals and patients, and intend to be proactive rather than the troubled reactive approach.
 This approach will take some time, but is necessary to build back the trust that has been lost in the hospital network.

 Opportunity for Exploitation